MUZAMMILPERVAIZ/Arabic-Handwritten-OCR/README.md

 Finally a fully connected dense layer is used to flatten the feature maps into a sequence of numbers optimized for detection by the recurrent neural network (RNN).
 The dense layer is used with 16 nodes at the output.
 It receives a flattened input vector of dimensions [1, 64*8] and outputs a flattend vector of dimensions [1,16].
 The low number of output nodes in the dense layer is used to avoid overfitting.
+A regularization technique is used by adding a Dropout layer after the fully connected layer.

 ### 2) Birdirectional Long-Short Term Memory Recurrent Neural Networks (Bi-LSTM RNNs):

+### Introduction:
+Any sequence based data has the property that current data entries depend on the data entries prior to them in time, space or any other measured dimension.
+In some special cases, the current data entries also depend on the upcoming entries in the sequence.
+For sequence based detection problems, the normal feed-forward neural network fails to capture the backward and forward dependencies of the data entries, because they focus on the current data entry only.
+Therefore, feed-forward NNs perform poorly in such problems.

 ![image](https://user-images.githubusercontent.com/47701869/173202092-8918b188-87f6-4c49-b321-06aaae3edfcc.png)